DigitalPhonetics/IMS-Toucan/README.md

 the pipeline later using a command line argument, in case you want to fine-tune from a checkpoint and thus save into a different directory.

-In your new pipeline file, look out for the line in which the *acoustic_model* is loaded.
-Change the path to the checkpoint of an Aligner model.
-It can either be the one that is supplied with the toolkit on the release page, or one that you trained yourself.
-In the example pipelines, the one that we provide is finetuned to the dataset it is applied to before it is used to extract durations.

 Since we are using text here, we have to make sure that the text processing is adequate for the language.
 So check in *Preprocessing/TextFrontend* whether the TextFrontend already has a language ID (e.g. 'en' and 'de') for the language of your dataset.
 If not, you'll have to implement handling for that, but it should be pretty simple by just doing it